HATI-dot-EXE/HATI-dot-EXE/README.md

 - 👋 Hi, I’m @HATI-dot-EXE
-- 👀 I’m interested in: <Knowledge/>
+- 👀 I’m interested in: Knowledge
 - 🌱 I’m currently learning: HTML/PHP/C#/JAVA/JAVASCRIPT
 - 💞️ I’m looking to collaborate on: <Top Secret>
 - 📫 How to reach me: <H A T I/>#9155
+- Coffee 25/8
+- Let's do this!